 - You can also visit the fun Tomato industrial museum not far from the beach - see section at the end of the article

-Vlichada is included in my eBook to help you plan your trip to Santorini:
+Vlichada is included in my eBook to help you plan your itinerary in Santorini:

 - 6 easy-to-plan Maps